Deer, elk and moose carcass transportation regulations

 It is unlawful to hunt deer or to accompany another person hunting deer on public lands unless each person is wearing a minimum of 500 square inches of daylight fluorescent orange material as an outer garment.
 Such clothing must be worn above the waistline and can include a head covering.
 This rule does not apply during archery season.

 Deer dogs: Deer dogs can be trained during closed seasons when dogs are constantly attached to leashes or ropes in the hands of their trainers for training purposes.
-Deer dogs are permitted to run free for training purposes only during deer-dog training seasons (see Deer-Dog Training in Florida Hunting Season Dates and Bag Limits).
+Deer dogs are permitted to run free for training purposes only during deer-dog training seasons (see Hunting Seasons and Bag Limits).
 Taking deer or any other wildlife with a gun is prohibited while training deer dogs.

 Statewide deer-dog registration: Deer hunters using dogs on private properties in Florida must obtain a no-cost registration from the FWC.
 Registration requirements apply to the deer-dog training season and during any open deer hunting season when it is legal to take deer with dogs.
 Registration may be issued to landowners, hunting clubs or anyone having rights to hunt the property.
 Once a registration number has been issued, the unique number must be affixed or attached to collars of dogs used to hunt deer on registered properties.
 Hunters also must possess copies of the registration while hunting.
 To comply with the rule, deer-dog hunters on private lands must have registration numbers on their dogs’ collars; possess copies of the registration; and keep their dogs on registered properties.
 Applications may be submitted at MyFWC.com/Deer.
 Applications must be submitted no later than 30 days prior to the final day of general gun season in the hunting zone where the property is situated.